 This is a very common question.
-Many people often make the mistake of over-insuring by taking out two income insurance plans in order to try and cover 100 percent of earnings.
+Many people often make the mistake of over-insuring by taking out two Income Protection Insurance plans in order to try and cover 100% of earnings.

 The issue is that insurers will only allow you to receive a certain proportion of your pre-incapacity earnings whilst out of work.
-Essentially, insurers do not want you to be just as well-off out of work as when you were in work, so there is always an incentive to go back to work.
+Essentially, insurers do not want you to be just as well-off out of work as when you were in work, so there is always an incentive to recover and get back into work.

-As an example, if you had two plans covering 50% of income and both insurers would only allow you to cover a maximum of 50% of income then only one plan would payout, the first plan you took out.
+If you have two plans, each covering 50% of your income and both insurers had a maximum limit set at 50% of your total income then only one of your policies would pay out.
 The premiums you paid for the second plan would effectively have been wasted.

 On the other hand, if you had only insured 25% of salary with each insurer (resulting in total cover of 50% of income) then there would be no issues at all.